Introduction to Clustering Methods

 Explain Clustering Methods?

-This clustering method helps in grouping valuable data into clusters and from that picks appropriate results based on different techniques.
+This clustering method helps grouping valuable data into clusters and picks appropriate results based on different techniques.
 For example, in information retrieval, the results of the query are grouped into small clusters, and each cluster has irrelevant results.
-By Clustering techniques, they are grouped into similar categories and each category is subdivided into sub-categories to assist in the exploration of queries output.
-There are various types of clustering methods, they are
+By Clustering techniques, they are grouped into similar categories, and each category is subdivided into sub-categories to assist in the exploration of queries output.
+There are various types of clustering methods; they are

 - Hierarchical methods